 In FY 2017, the Loan Fund financed a homeless shelter; a traditional housing facility; two charter schools; an addiction clinic; a library in Delmar, DE; and the Lewes History Museum (part of the Lewes Historical Society).
 One of these facilities was HALO Ministries, an organization that provides programs and services to homeless men, women and children in Salisbury, MD.
 Prior to contacting NCALL, Celest Savage, HALO's Executive Director, said that the organization was paying a high monthly rent for their facility and their ten-year contract was coming to an end.
 They were interested in buying the building, but weren't sure they could make that happen.
 They contacted a bank for help.
 The bank was interested in being involved in the project, but couldn't provide the 100% financing that HALO needed.
 They suggested that Celeste call NCALL for assistance.

 "NCALL staff got our vision right away," said Celest.
 "We needed 100% financing.
 Banks don't do that.
 NCALL filled in this need and made it possible for us to purchase the building."
 For HALO, and the Salisbury community, this has made a world of difference.
 Their previous footprint was about 12,000 square feet of space for their services.
 Now they have 30,000 square feet and are paying less than when they were renting.
 The extra space is being used to house more homeless individuals, including 11 new beds for emergency purposes when the weather is bad.
-They also were able to start two new programs, "Journey of Hope" for people coming out of jail for drug offenses and "Eagle Wings" for at-risk youth.
+They also were able to start two new programs, "Journey of Hope", a life change program for those seeking a way out of homelessness, and "Eagle Wings" for at-risk youth.
 These programs offer life coaching, tutoring, education in goal setting, communication and college or career prep in a supportive and loving environment.

 During the past year, HALO Ministries has provided more than 80,000 meals; housed over 385 men, 280 women and 117 children; and helped 780 individuals in their resource and respite center.